abTEM/abTEM/README.md

 **This program is under development and subject to changes.
 Please be aware and report issues.**

-abTEM provides a Python API for running simulations of Transmission Electron Microscopy images using the multislice algorithm.
-It is designed to work with atomistic simulation with the
+abTEM provides a Python API for running simulations of (scanning) transmission electron microscopy images and diffraction patterns using the multislice or PRISM algorithms.
+It is designed to closely integrate with atomistic simulations using the Atomic Simulation Environment (ASE), and to directly use *ab initio* electrostatic potentials from the high-performance density functional theory code GPAW.

 ## Installation